uptownhr/testingz/docs/guide.md

     a.  add your newly created model to the top portion of "Admin.js"
     ```js
-    NewModel = models.NewModel
+    Example = models.Example

     ```

-    WHERE 'NewModel' is the name of the model created in step 1.
+    WHERE 'Example' is the name of the model created in step 1.

     b.  create and add 6 routes in "Admin.js" with GET: NEW collection, LIST of collection, EDIT/VIEW collection, REMOVE
         collection AND POST: SAVE collection AND UPDATE collection